 During your weekly meetings with the nurse educator a BIA measurement will be taken.
 This is a quick, simple test that takes less than one minute to administer.
 You will be hooked up to a monitor that will report key measures of your body composition including: fat mass %, fat free mass %, total body water and BMI among many other important measures.
 This device allows us to scientifically measure your progress and for the first time allows you to see your fat mass % decrease as the you progress in the program.

 Your initial meeting with the doctor/nurse educator will be 1 hour.
-During this time they will gather your baseline information including: BIA, height, weight, blood-pressure, waist measurement, explanation of administering your HCG and take a photo.
-If you are doing HCG injections you will receive your syringes and alcohol swabs during your initial meeting.
-All future doctor/nurse educator meetings will be 15 minutes and include updates to your baseline information.
+During this time they will gather your baseline information including BIA, height, weight, blood pressure, waist measurement, explanation of administering your HCG, and take a photo.
+All future doctor/nurse educator meetings will be 30 minutes and include updates to your baseline information.

-You can schedule extra sessions with the doctor/nurse educator, in addition to the sessions included with the program (Long program = 7 doctor visits, Short program = 4 doctor visits).
+You can schedule extra sessions with the doctor/nurse educator, in addition to the sessions included with the program.
 Please contact the scheduling desk for pricing.